-We are a group of conservationists dedicated to improving the local habitat of fish and wildlife in order to enhance and promote better recreational hunting and fishing opportunities in Norfolk county and the Long Point area.
+We are a group of conservationists, hunters and fishing people who are dedicated to improving the local habitat of fish and wildlife in order to enhance and promote better recreational hunting and fishing opportunities in Norfolk county and the Long Point area.

 The Long Point Area Fish and Game Club is based in Norfolk County at Port Rowan in Long Point.